Third-Party Data Providers Ruin Simple Mechanisms: Proof of Theorem

 and hence with probability at least $1/2$, conditional on $S=s_k$, he accepts the price, yielding expected revenue to the seller of at least $\frac{\log m}{4k}$.
 The total expected revenue for the seller is then given by

-A simple combination of~\citet{DPT16,LiY13} show that no truthful mechanism can achieve revenue higher than $\log m$ times the revenue of item-type pricing conditioned on receiving signal $s_k$, as selling separately achieves at least a $\Omega\left(\frac{1}{\log m}\right)$ fraction of the optimal revenue for selling $m$ items.
+No truthful mechanism can achieve revenue higher than $\log m$ times the revenue of item-type pricing conditioned on receiving signal $s_k$: Theorem 2 of~\citet{LiY13} shows that in traditional multi-item auctions, selling separately achieves at least a $\Omega\left(\frac{1}{\log m}\right)$ fraction of the optimal revenue for selling $m$ independent items; this result carries over to single-item, multi-type auctions by the reduction of~\citet{DPT16}.
 Thus, the optimal revenue is at most $O \left( \frac{\log^2 n}{\sqrt{n}} \right)$, and hence the item-type partition mechanism we just described yields a constant approximation to the optimal revenue. \end{proof}